wakatime/wakatime-blog/posts/48-go-desperately-needs-nil-safe-types.md

 > The idea is really simple and is also used by Rust and C++: add a pointer type that can never be nil.

-Jelte compares Go to Rust, saying that Rust doesn’t have nil-able pointers.
+Jelte compares Go to Rust, saying that safe Rust doesn’t have nil-able pointers.

 However, I think comparing Go to Swift fits better because Go will never get rid of nil pointers.